Clan Rising

 What does the surname Paterson mean?

-Patronymic — son of Patrick (the Latin Patricius, 'noble').
-Patrick was a common mediaeval Scottish first name on account of Saint Patrick — himself a Roman Briton, possibly born in modern Strathclyde — and through Norman influence as well.
+Patronymic, son of Patrick (the Latin Patricius, 'noble').
+Patrick was a common mediaeval Scottish first name on account of Saint Patrick, himself a Roman Briton, possibly born in modern Strathclyde, and through Norman influence as well.
 The patronymic Paterson is densely Scottish-Lowland in modern distribution; the spelling Patterson (double-t) is commoner among Scottish-Irish-American families.
 The Patersons descend from multiple distinct lines and never formed a single clan.
+Paterson is among the top-25 surnames of Scotland, with the densest concentrations in Edinburgh, Fife, the Lothians and Lanarkshire, the Lowland heartland of pre-industrial Scottish surname distribution.

 Where does the Paterson family come from?